microsoft/sqlworkshops/sql2019lab/04_DataVirtualization.md

 - External tables are defined in the database so are naturally part of an Availability Group
 - External tables allow you to define your table and column names per your organization standard vs using object names from the exteranl data source
 - Polybase has built-in scalability through a concept called a scale-out group.
+- Polybase has built-in client driver support for Hadoop, Oracle, Teradata, and MongoDB.

+You can read more about a comparison of Polybase to Linked Servers at https://docs.microsoft.com/en-us/sql/relational-databases/polybase/polybase-faq?view=sql-server-ver15.

 Proceed to the Activity to learn an example of how to use Polybase with SQL Server 2019 and Azure SQL Server Database.